xirsys/xturn/docs/getting_started.md

     turnutils_uclient -e 127.0.0.1 -L 127.0.0.1 -n 100 -p 5349 -v -S -l 2000 -k ./certs/server.key -i ./certs/server.crt -u user -w pass 127.0.0.1

+**NOTE:** Using UClient with DTLS currently fails to send permissions packets.
+This will mean testing DTLS will fail unless you set the permissions value in the XTURN server config to `false`.
+I have raised this issue on the CoTURN Git repository and hope that it'll be fixed soon.
+However, know that for now, this will not be a problem with your own applications communicating with the XTURN server and you should probably leave the permissions config as `true` when developing / running your application.

 #### TCP Connection

     turnutils_uclient -e 127.0.0.1 -L 127.0.0.1 -n 100 -p 3478 -v -t -l 2000 -u user -w pass 127.0.0.1